Leveraging Complementary Attention maps in vision transformers for OCT image analysis: Methodology

 \subsection{Models Considered}

 We considered multiple variants of ResNet \cite{he2016deep} models and Inception \cite{szegedy2017inception} models (collectively referred to as Convolution-based Models henceforth).
 Inspired by \cite{CBAM_OCT}, we added Convolutional Block Attention Modules (CBAM) \cite{CBAM} to InceptionResnetV2 (referred to as IRV2\_CBAM for brevity).
 We added three such CBAMs after the Stem, Reduction A, and Reduction B modules of InceptionResnetV2.
 The improved performance of IRV2\_CBAM (to be presented in Section \ref{sec:results}) inspired us to move to vision transformer models, including ViT \cite{dosovitskiy2020image}, MaxViT \cite{tu2022maxvit}, and EVA-02 \cite{EVA02}.

 Our early tests indicated an important role for image dimensions when detecting biomarkers.
-This observation was corroborated through a consultation with an ophthalmologist, wherein the discussion came up that downsizing images to a resolution of 224x224 pixels might have made it harder to identify these biomarkers.
+We consulted with multiple trained ophthalmologists and they confirmed that downsizing images to a resolution of 224x224 pixels might have made it harder to identify these biomarkers.
 As such, we focused on models pre-trained on larger images.
-ViT \cite{dosovitskiy2020image}, MaxViT \cite{tu2022maxvit} and EVA-02 \cite{EVA02} support image resolutions of $384 \times 384$, $512 \times 512$ and $448 \times 448$ respectively.
-Notably, we could only use the base version of these models due to computational constraints.
+ViT \cite{dosovitskiy2020image}, We use the base configurations of MaxViT \cite{tu2022maxvit} and EVA-02 \cite{EVA02} which support image resolutions of $384 \times 384$, $512 \times 512$ and $448 \times 448$ respectively.